 The Pain in Depression

-As you know, depression is widespread.
-Its alleviation is one of the State of Oregon’s central mental health goals.
-People who work with their depression and help to diminish or banish it often live fuller lives.
+Further, we know depression is widespread.
+It is so widespread, for example, that its alleviation is one of the State of Oregon’s central mental health goals.
+Getting help for depression is deeply encouraged.
+As a result, people who work with their depression to diminish or banish it often live fuller lives.
 They can be better prepared if there is a next onset of this mood state.

-Symptoms differ for each of us.
+Symptoms of depression differ for each of us.
 Scroll down for a fuller symptom list.

 If you feel you have depression, I urge you to get serious: seek help for your depression symptoms as soon as you can.

 1. Find medical support.

 a) Ongoing depression is complicated and it can hurt you.

 b) Each adult depression is different; your depression is different.

 c) There might be unseen biological contributors.